Home | Manual | Static Analysis | Playground

 Output

-The output is a simplified version of C89.
-It does not include the following features:
+The output is a simplified version with some K & R and C89.

 - no sizeof